The Importance of Digital Marketing in Building Your Brand

-However, the average small business owner already has quite a bit on her plate, with enough troubles of day-to-day operations and weekly sales to worry about.
+However, the average small business owner doesn't have the time to learn digital marketing.
+They already have quite a bit on their plate, with enough troubles of day-to-day operations and weekly sales to worry about.

 They can't possibly know all digital marketing hacks, which is why it's important to focus energy and efforts on some of the critical areas.